‘Mothers of Murdered Sons’ puts up billboard in Jackson

 Jackson, Miss.
-(WJTV) – Nonprofit ‘Mothers of Murdered Sons’ (MOMS) posted a billboard near Lynch Street and Lucedale Street on Thursday.
+(WJTV) – The nonprofit ‘Mothers of Murdered Sons’ (MOMS) posted a billboard near Lynch Street and Lucedale Street in Jackson on Thursday, March 3.

 After his death, she was inspired to start MOMS.
 The nonprofit now has 135 members and eight billboards highlighting victims of gun violence.